 In recent years, protein microarrays have been gaining popularity in allergy diagnostics due to their ability to assess the interaction of thousands of proteins with specific immunoglobulin isotypes using techniques such as fluorescence, on a miniaturized scale; a technique known as microarray profiling 28.
 This circumvents the aforementioned limitations associated with techniques, such as ELISA, enabling multi-allergen testing to assess complex sensitization profiles.
 Furthermore, with specific allergen these tests show similar sensitivity to standard laboratory methods, including ELISA, UniCAP, CAP/RAST, ImmunoCAP and immunoblot test 29–31.
 Previously published sensitivity and specificity values using protein microarrays have demonstrated the high discriminatory power of the protein extracts and pure recombinant Culicoides proteins associated with insect bite hypersensitivity in the horse 22.

 The aim of the presented study was to develop, and demonstrate, that widespread allergen profiling using microarray methods enables fast and accurate IgE profiling of sEA.
-Furthermore, we wanted to analyze the correlation between BALF and serum specific IgE profiles, a crucial consideration with respect to diagnostic sample requirements.
+Furthermore, we wanted to analyze the correlation between BALF and sera specific IgE profiles, a crucial consideration with respect to diagnostic sample requirements.
 Profiling data allows for diagnostic and therapeutic advancements.

-2.0 Materials and Methods
+2.0 Materials and methods

-2.1 BALF and serum samples
+2.1 BALF and sera samples

-Clinical assessment including physical examination, pulmonary function tests and bronchoalveolar lavage fluid (BALF) cytology was used to define the inclusion and exclusion criteria for selection of six horses with sEA and six control horses 5.
+Clinical assessment including physical examination, pulmonary function tests and BALF cytology was used to define the inclusion and exclusion criteria for selection of six horses with sEA and six control horses 5.
 BALF was collected as previously described 32, filtered through a 100 ml syringe filter (Biocomma, Shenzhen, China), and decanted into 10 ml aliquots in 15 ml centrifuge tubes with the addition of Thermo Scientific Pierce Mini-Protease Inhibitor Tablets – EDTA free (product # 13437766).
 The mixture was gently agitated and incubated at 4oC for 10 min prior to the addition of 2.5 ml glycerol (Fisher Scientific, Leicestershire, UK) and stored at -80oC until analysis.
 To concentrate, BALF was thawed, maintained at 4oC and filtered with a Sartorius Stedium 0.45 μm filter syringe (product # 17598).
 BALF samples were then concentrated in an Amicon Ultra-15 centrifugal filter (product # UFC905024) and used immediately.
-Blood was collected and serum prepared as previously described 33, prior to storage at -80oC until analysis, at which time the samples were thawed at room temperature and placed on ice.
+Blood was collected and sera prepared as previously described 33, prior to storage at -80oC until analysis, at which time the samples were thawed at room temperature and placed on ice.

 2.2 Proteins, printing and hybridization